TAMULib/folio-module-descriptor-registry/README.md

 ### Build Module Descriptors

 The **Build Module Descriptors** script provides a way to build multiple **Deployment Descriptors** and **Module Descriptors** files.
-The purpose of this script is to act as a temporary helper tool for constructing the descriptors using only an `install.json` file for use in a legacy [OKAPI](https://github.com/folio-org/okapi/) environment.
+The purpose of this script is to act as a helper tool for constructing the descriptors using only an `install.json` file, such as for use in a legacy [OKAPI](https://github.com/folio-org/okapi/) environment.
-This approach has limitations, but these limitations are of little concern given that [OKAPI](https://github.com/folio-org/okapi/) is now considered a legacy application.
+This approach is similar to the `populate_release.sh`, but instead of using pre-created descriptors from a running registry, it constructs the descriptors directly from the source code.
+The `populate_release.sh` script requires a running repository with the packages in them.
+This script can operate even if the descriptors are not available in a running repository.

 The descriptors are first searched for at the `descriptors/` sub-directory in the root of the module sources.
 Should the descriptors not be found in the standard `descriptors/` sub-directory, then the first match found during a file search is used.